 - Use Fungicide on Remaining Materials: If there are any materials that can be salvaged and will remain in the room then it is important to thoroughly clean them.
 A fungicide product can ensure all the mold spores are removed and that there is no opportunity for a recurrent infestation.
 Any buildings materials that cannot be cleaned or removed such as porous surfaces should have a fungicide applied to them.

 - Finish Repairing the Room: Once the moldy materials have been removed and the area has been thoroughly cleaned, any necessary repairs from the water can mold damage can be completed.
 This may include flooring, carpeting or drywall repairs.

-Aer Industries’ line of HEPA air scrubbers, air movers and dehumidifiers can help with the mold remediation process.
-These essential equipment help professionals dry out the air and stop the further spread of mold.
+Aer Industries’ line of HEPA air scrubbers, air movers and dehumidifiers can the mold remediation process (residential or commercial).
+These essential equipment professionals dry out the air and stop the further spread of mold.

 For more information on the types of equipment needed for mold remediation, browse through Aer Industries online inventory.